Simyo

 Simyo is a brand for various mobile virtual network operators (MVNOs) in Europe.
 In the Netherlands, it is owned by KPN.
 In Spain, it is owned by Orange España.
+In Germany, it was relaunched in August 2024 by mobilezone GmbH and Telefonica Germany.

-The brand previously was active in France (owned by Bouygues, discontinued in 2015), in Germany (owned by Telefonica, discontinued in 2016, replaced by Blau), and Belgium (owned by KPN, discontinued in 2017).
+The brand previously was active in France (owned by Bouygues, discontinued in 2015) and Belgium (owned by KPN, discontinued in 2017).

 History

 The company was founded in May 2005 as a joint-venture with E-Plus.
 Its headquarters are in Düsseldorf led by Nicolas Biagosch, the current CEO.
 The success of the pioneer Tchibo late 2004 (in a 50-50 cooperation with O2) and Simyo's entry into the German mobile telephony market in early 2005 were followed by several similar offers from other low-cost providers around mid-2005 resulting in a general price decline in the German mobile market.

 The German provider Mobilcom first tried to stop Simyo with an injunction, as E-Plus hadn't granted the same conditions to other providers and hadn't given sufficient notice about the start of the mobile offering.
-The Federal Network Agency decided this case on 12 July 2005 in favor of Simyo, and justified this by saying that:
+The Federal Network Agency decided this case on 12 July 2005 in favor of Simyo.

-"The simyo offer was not simply a new tariff, but a new product.
-In light of its commercial, technical and marketing philosophy which has renounced costly, hitherto widely found features, it differed in essential details from conventional prepaid products."

 In Germany, it was marketed with the slogan "Weil Einfach einfach einfach ist.", notable for its word repetition.
 It roughly translates into "because simple is simply simple" or "because easy is simply easy".

 On 3 January 2007, E-Plus announced the complete takeover of Simyo.
 Simyo does not own a wireless network but, as an MVNO, uses the network infrastructure of its parent company.
 In May 2010, Nicolas Biagosch took over as CEO from Rolf Hansen.
 Simyo is part of the E-Plus Group which has 22.7 million subscribers (Dec 2011).